shelleybabij/ecommerce-website/neckwear/ties/teal.md

 image: bowtie-3.jpg
 ---

-This *Nautical Bowtie* will add style to your cruise.
+This *Dark Teal Bowtie* will add style to your cruise.

 This bowtie is made from antique [cotton blend](http://en.wikipedia.org/wiki/Weaving)